DanMorriss/nialls-barbershop/README.md

 - While testing I needed to create a test service as the services list is taken from the database.
 So, without creating one nothing cloud be valid.
 - Static files were not being issued on Heroku, I needed to install and setup whitenoise.
 - On deployment, the email confirmations were causing an internal server error the user.
 I needed to give Heroku assess to the email password.
+- collectstatic needs to be run on any static changes.

 ## Deployment